The Declarative Skeleton That Cut Code by ~40%

 These constraints sound good in theory.
 In practice, the first few migrations were painful.
 Engineers pushed back on the loss of flexibility, edge cases exposed gaps in the framework, and I spent more time refining the API than I'd planned.
 But once the early surfaces landed, something shifted.
 Engineers stopped fighting the framework and started requesting migrations for their own features.

 The codebase shrank.
-Migrated features came out around 42% smaller, not because we were compressing logic, but because the framework absorbed all the boilerplate that every screen used to reimplement.
+Migrated features came out around 30-40% smaller, not because we were compressing logic, but because the framework absorbed all the boilerplate that every screen used to reimplement.
 Less code means less surface area for bugs, less code to review, and fewer places for subtle inconsistencies to hide.

 The biggest surprise was onboarding.
 New engineers went from needing weeks to ship their first meaningful PR to needing days.
 When the answer to "how do I build a screen" is "declare a list of cell models," the learning curve flattens fast.
+Senior engineers shift their leverage too: instead of building one screen at a time, they improve the framework, and every screen built on it gets better automatically.
+A performance optimization to the diffing engine speeds up every list in the app.
+Update the base TextCell style, and every settings screen and detail view updates with no migration PRs touching 200 files.

 The Hard Part